Health & Safety Issues: Heat Stress (Short Version)

 EMPLOYER RESPONSIBILITIES

 Employers have a legal duty to take every precaution reasonable in the circumstances for the protection of workers.
 This includes developing policies and procedures to protect workers in hot environments due to hot processes or hot weather (or both).
-Employers must provide training to workers so they understand what heat stress is, how it affects their health and safety, and how it can be prevented.
+Employers must provide training to workers so they understand what heat stress is, how it affects their health and safety, and how it can be prevented

 When combined with other physiological problems, it is vitally important that employers take the wearing of PPE into consideration when formulating a heat stress plan.
 Some strategies for PPE use during hot weather include keeping PPE as cold as possible (through refrigeration) before being worn, as well as using other engineering or administrative controls.
-Ideas to mitigate the heat hazard include, portable canopies or pop up tents to create shade, portable fans, additional cool water availability, ice shirts, neck coolers, bandanas, hats, sunscreen and cooling stations.
+Ideas to mitigate the heat hazard include, portable canopies or pop up tents to create shade, portable fans, additional cool water availability, ice shirts, neck coolers, bandannas, hats, sunscreen and cooling stations.

 Ultraviolet (UV) radiation exposure causes non-melanoma skin cancers.
 Ultraviolet (UV) radiation due to sun exposure is one of the most common causes of work-related skin cancers.
-When working outdoors, shade structures (portable canopies or pop-up tents) are better than slapping PPE on workers when possible.
+When working outdoors, shade structures (portable canopies or pop-up tents) are better than enforcing PPE on workers when possible.

 REFUSING UNSAFE WORK